tballison/commoncrawl-fetcher-lite/ConfiguringTheFetch.md

 or not the file selector has selected a record for processing.
 2. `maxFilesExtracted` sets a maximum on the non-truncated records that are extracted from the Common Crawl data set.
-3. `maxFilesTruncated` sets a maximum on the URLs written to `urls-for-truncated-files.txt`.
+3. `maxFilesTruncated` sets a maximum on the URLs written to `logs/urls-truncated.csv`.

 ## Indices
 The `indices` element is required.
 The `paths` element inside the